multifreded/hv20/day20/README.md

 $ firefox rabbits_fake_sha.html
 ```

-The now known parameter `?p=ladida` is added to the URL.
+The now known parameter `?p=ladida` was added to the URL.
 Clicking the rabbit
-picture executes the Javascript code and the browser presents a prompt to
+picture executed the javascript code and the browser prompted me to download
-download a file called `11.py`.
+a file called `11.py`.

 ### Eleven ships

-The contents of `11.py` is
+The contents of `11.py` was

 ```python
 import sys